Saintwy6/Saintwy6.github.io/index.md

 layout: default
 ---

-## Yuan Wang
+## Yuan Wang's Personal Page

-Hi, my name is Yuan Wang.
-Welcome to my page.

-I am an undergraduate student at Lehigh University majoring in finance.
+My name is Yuan Wang, I am a finance major undergraduate at Lehigh University.

 <!-- Upload your own photo and change the path -->